waztedll/Installation/README.md

 reboot to see the changes

-> if you want to delete swap just type this
+> if you want to delete the swap, just type

     sudo swapoff -v /swapfile && sudo rm /swapfile